SicroAtGit/RegEx-Engine/README.md

 - **`Match(*dfaMemory, *string.Unicode, *regExId.Integer = 0)`**<br><br>
 Runs the DFA against the string.
 The function requires the pointer to the string.
 The match search will start from the beginning of the string.
 If a match is found, the byte length of the match is returned, otherwise null.
 If an address to an integer variable was passed in the optional `*regExId` parameter, the RegEx ID number of the matched RegEx is written into it.
 If there are multiple RegExes that match the same string and have been assigned different RegEx ID numbers, the RegEx ID number of the last matched RegEx is taken, i.e. the last matched RegEx added with the `AddNfa()` function from the main module.

+## Would you like to contribute to the project?

+Then please check out [CONRTIBUTING](CONTRIBUTING.md) for details.

 ## License

-The project is licensed under the MIT license.
+The project is licensed under the [MIT license](LICENSE).